richiejp/rtl8192c_8188c/README.md

 # Realtek drivers for RTL8192Cxx and RTL8188Cxx

 These are the vendor drivers modified to run on more recent kernels (3.14+).
+Currently it is quite buggy, but does seem to work in station and AP modes.

 ## Compilation and Installation